sandialabs/LoQS/docs/notebooks/multiqubitinstruments.md

 ## A joint instrument: direct parity-check readout

 A genuine parity-check instrument has exactly **2 outcomes regardless of qubit count**: it isn't a $2^n$-outcome computational-basis measurement, but a single classical bit reporting which rank-$2^{n-1}$ parity subspace the state projected onto.
-We build one directly as a `OutcomeOperationDictInstrumentRep`, with `outcome_qubits` naming a classical register (`"synd_01"`/`"synd_12"`) that isn't tied to any physical qubit -- because here, there is no physical ancilla qubit to tie it to.
+We build one directly as an `OutcomeOperationDictInstrumentRep`, with `outcome_qubits` naming a classical register (`"synd_01"`/`"synd_12"`) that isn't tied to any physical qubit -- because here, there is no physical ancilla qubit to tie it to.

 ```{code-cell} ipython3
 even_proj = UnitaryGateRep(np.diag([1.0, 0, 0, 1.0]), ())  # projects onto {|00>, |11>}